omeka/omeka-s-enduser/docs/sites/site_pages.md

-# Pages Management
+# Site Pages

 Pages form the content of your [sites](../sites/index.md).
-A site can have a single page or many pages.
+A site can have one or many pages.

 Manage the pages for a site by navigating to the Sites section on the left-hand navigation of the admin dashboard.
 Select the site for which you want to manage the pages and click either the title or the edit (pencil) button to edit that site.

-Once you are editing the site, click the Pages tab in the left hand navigation.
+Once you are editing the site, click the Pages link in the left-hand navigation.

 When you create a new site, Omeka S automatically adds a page titled "Welcome" with a single HTML block (see below).
 You can edit this page or delete it.

 ## Adding pages
-From the page for the site, click the Pages tab.
+From the page for the site, click the Pages link.
 Then click the "Add new page" button on the upper left side of the window.

 ![A red arrow points to a grey button labeled "add new page"](../sites/sitesfiles/sitepg_addnew.png)

 To add a page you must enter a **Title**.
 You can also enter a **URL Slug**.
-Both of these can be edited later but are required to create the page.
+Both of these can be edited later.

+A title is required to create the page.
 If you do not enter a slug, Omeka S will create one from the page title.
-A slug is the page’s portion of the url and can only contain letters, numbers, and hyphens; no other characters are allowed.
+A slug is the page’s portion of the URL and can only contain letters, numbers, and hyphens; no other characters are allowed.

 In addition, there is a checkbox for "Add to navigation".
-If checked, the page will automatically appear at the main [navigation](../sites/site_navigation.md) level for the site.
-If you do not check this box, you will have to manually add the page to the site navigation at a later point.
+If checked, the page will automatically be added to the end of the main [navigation](../sites/site_navigation.md) level for the site.
+If you do not check this box, you can manually add the page to the site navigation and arrange it from the Navigation page.

 ![Page view showing the fields for Add Page](../sites/sitesfiles/sitepg_add.png)